Joseph Desch: Electronic calculator

 In 1946 Desch filed an application for a patent on an electronic calculator designed by him and Bob Mumma, as part of an application initiated in March 1940.
 This brought about three interferences filed in the US Patent Office between their application and one by Arthur Dickinson of IBM.

 Eventually these were settled in favor of Desch, in part because he proved Dickinson's design unworkable, and gave Desch and Mumma the first patent on the modern digital computer.
-His career after this point was noteworthy, and he was especially proud in later years of his work with Bob Mumma in the development of the NCR 304, the first completely solid state computer.
+His career after this point was noteworthy, and he was especially proud in later years of his work with Bob Mumma in the development of the 1959 NCR 304, NCR's first completely solid state computer.
+An earlier fully transistorised computer, the Harwell CADET, had been in operation since February 1955 and was itself preceded by the 1953 Manchester Transitor Computer, whose computing circuitry was fully solid state but relied on valves for some high powered circuitry and was developed into the Metrovick 950.
 He continued to be an integral part of NCR until his retirement in 1972.

 Awards

 Desch was awarded the Medal for Merit by President Harry S. Truman July 16, 1947.

 Desch was a 2011 inductee to the NSA/CSS Hall of Honor.

 Desch was a 2017 recipient of the University of Dayton Distinguished Alumnus Award.